Trail Trek Challenge

 Some of the well-drained prairie preserves, such as Holland Sand Prairie and Tunnelville Cliffs are good options in spring, when other trails may be muddy.

 REMINDER: Dogs are not allowed on the majority of the Conservancy's nature preserves.
-Please see the downloadable trail maps for details about recreational use policies at the nature preserves you plan to visit.
+Please see the Rec Use Policy for details about policies at the nature preserves you plan to visit.

 Name